igor35hh/PythonTraining/README.md

 # Python training application

-there are two applications books and polls in repo (python 2.7, django 1.8)
+there are applications books and polls in repo (python 2.7, django 1.8) application blogflask (python 3.6,  flask) selenium training (python 3.6)

-folder threads contains several thread examples
+and different examples of code